swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/open-taxonomy.rst

 **Slicing the json data**
 With the `.json[]` syntax you can slice the array using integers.
 Instead of integers, dictionaries can also be passed to 'query' the json array.
 If the passed dictionary matches a context object in the stack, all objects of the stack starting (or ending, depending on the slice) at that object will be returned.

 In case a json array does not contain the object, `None` is returned.
-More info at the :ref:`API reference <json_accessor>`.
+More info at the :doc:`API reference <../bach/api-reference/Series/Jsonb/index>`.

 .. _location_stack: